Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the burden and incidence of Inheritance Tax in the context of estate administration.
-Focus your revision on:
+For SQE1, you are required to understand the burden and incidence of Inheritance Tax in the context of estate administration, with a focus on the following syllabus points:

 • the rules determining who is liable to pay IHT on death and on lifetime gifts